RudyMartin/dsai-2025/outline/9-Teacher/Schdule-TAs.md

 ---

-This updated schedule includes **TA activities** and **focus areas** throughout the camp, providing clarity on how TAs can support students during each session.
-Let me know if you need any further adjustments!
----

 ### **Additional Notes for TAs:**
 - **Be patient and proactive** when students face technical difficulties.
 Their ability to troubleshoot and reflect on their mistakes is an important learning opportunity.